dtex/fidos/README.md

   **rules** - Validation rules that match the rules defined in [jQuery validate](http://docs.jquery.com/Plugins/Validation/Methods/maxlength#length), our preferred for validator

+  **message** - Message that matches the object defined in [jQuery validate](http://docs.jquery.com/Plugins/Validation/Methods/maxlength#length), our preferred for validator

   **type** - A form field type (text|hidden|div|select|checkbox|*custom*).
 You may create your own custom type, just be sure to handle it preoperly in your presentation validation and posting

   **label** - The name to be used in the form element label